Nico: Early life

-In 1946, Nico and her mother relocated to downtown Berlin, where Nico worked as a seamstress.
-She attended school until the age of 13, and began selling lingerie in the exclusive department store KaDeWe, eventually getting modelling jobs in Berlin.
+In 1946, Nico and her mother relocated to Berlin, where Grete worked as a seamstress.
+Nico attended school until the age of 13, and began selling lingerie in the exclusive department store KaDeWe, eventually getting modelling jobs in Berlin.
 At 5 ft 10 in, and with chiseled features and pale skin, Nico rose to prominence as a fashion model when still a teenager.
-At the age of 15 while working as a temp for the US Air Force, she was allegedly raped by an American sergeant and she gave evidence at the trial which led to the perpetrator being court-martialed.
-The incident was referenced in her song Secret Side.
-However, biographers such as Richard Witts have debated the validity of the story as no public records of the case have been documented.

 Career

-Acting and modelling (1954–1964)
+Acting and modelling (1955–1964)

-Nico was discovered at 16 by the photographer Herbert Tobias while both were working at a KaDeWe fashion show in Berlin.
+Nico was discovered at 16 by photographer Herbert Tobias while both were working at a KaDeWe fashion show in Berlin.
 He gave her the name "Nico" after a man he had fallen in love with, filmmaker Nikos Papatakis, and she used it for the rest of her life.
 She moved to Paris and began working for Vogue, Tempo, Vie Nuove, Mascotte Spettacolo, Camera, Elle, and other fashion magazines.
 Around this time, she dyed her brown hair blonde, later claiming she was inspired to do so by Ernest Hemingway.
 At age 17, she was contracted by Coco Chanel to promote their products, but she fled to New York City and abandoned the job.
 Through her travels, she learned to speak English, Spanish, and French.

-In 1959, she was invited to the set of Federico Fellini's La Dolce Vita, where she attracted the attention of the acclaimed director, who gave her a minor role in the film as herself.
+In 1959 she had an uncredited speaking part in Mario Lanza's last film For the First Time.
+In the same year she was invited to the set of Federico Fellini's La Dolce Vita, where she attracted the attention of the acclaimed director, who gave her a minor role in the film as herself.
 By that time, she was living in New York and taking acting classes with Lee Strasberg.

 After a role in the 1961 Jean Paul Belmondo film A Man Named Rocca, she appeared as the cover model on jazz pianist Bill Evans' 1962 album, Moon Beams.
 After splitting her time between New York and Paris, she got the lead role in Jacques Poitrenaud's Strip-Tease (1963).
 She recorded the title track, which was written by Serge Gainsbourg but not released until 2001, when it was included in the compilation Le Cinéma de Serge Gainsbourg.

 Early singing work

+In New York, Nico first met Greek filmmaker Nico Papatakis, whose name she had adopted as her stage name several years earlier.
+The two lived together between 1959 and 1961.
+After noticing her singing around the apartment, Papatakis asked her if she had ever considered a career in music and ended up enrolling her in her first singing lessons.

 In 1965, Nico met the Rolling Stones guitarist Brian Jones and recorded her first single, "I'm Not Sayin'", with the B-side "The Last Mile", produced by Jimmy Page for Andrew Loog Oldham's Immediate label.
 Actor Ben Carruthers introduced her to Bob Dylan in Paris that summer.
 In 1967, Nico recorded his song "I'll Keep It with Mine" for her first album, Chelsea Girl.